enkidevs/curriculum/sql/ddl/alter/add-trigger-2.md

 ### SET NULL

 Using the `SET NULL` argument means that when there is a change in the parent table (update or delete) the corresponding records in the child tables are set to have a `NULL` value.
-Here is how it would look in practice:
+Here is what it would look in practice:

 ```sql
 ...